Rodney Croome

 Rodney Peter Croome AM is an Australian LGBT rights activist and academic.
-He worked on the campaign to decriminalise homosexuality in Tasmania, was a founder of Australian Marriage Equality, and currently serves as the spokesperson for the Tasmanian Gay and Lesbian Rights Group and a spokesperson for LGBT advocacy group Just.Equal.
+He worked on the campaign to decriminalise homosexuality in Tasmania, was founder and national director of Australian Marriage Equality, and currently serves as the policy officer for Equality Tasmania and a spokesperson for LGBT advocacy group Just.Equal Australia.

 Early life

 Croome grew up on a dairy farm in Tasmania's North West and studied European History at the University of Tasmania, graduating with a Bachelor of Arts in 1988.

 Activism

 Tasmania

-Croome was the founding president and long-term board member of the Tasmanian LGBT support organisation, 'Working It Out' as well as serving on various other similar organisations and had been in a leading role in the establishing challenging-homophobia education in Tasmanian state schools and in the Tasmanian Police, as well as the instituting of anti-discrimination laws in Tasmania.
-He also fronted the successful campaign to decriminalise homosexuality in Tasmania, which until 1 May 1997 was a criminal offence punishable by up to 25 years in jail.
+Croome was one of the founding members of the Tasmanian Gay Law Reform Group, later renamed the Tasmanian Gay and Lesbian Rights Group and Equality Tasmania.
+He was also the founding president and long-term board member of the Tasmanian LGBT support organisation, 'Working It Out' as well as initiating and being a founding member of Tasmania’s five LGBT government liaison groups (education, health, police and whole-of-government).
+As a spokesperson for the Tasmanian Gay and Lesbian Rights Group, Croome fronted the successful campaign to decriminalise homosexuality in Tasmania, which until 1 May 1997 was a criminal offence punishable by up to 21 years in jail.
 That campaign saw Tasmanian activists take their case to the United Nations (Toonen v Australia), the Federal Government and the High Court.
-In 1997 in the case of Croome v Tasmania, Croome applied to the High Court of Australia for a ruling as to whether the Tasmanian laws were inconsistent with the Federal Human Rights (Sexual Conduct) Act (1994).
+In 1988, Croome was arrested four times at Salamanca Market for helping staff a gay law reform stall that had been banned by the Hobart City Council.
+In 1994, he was one of several gay partners who turned themselves in to Tasmania Police for breaking the state’s laws against homosexuality.
+In 1995 in the case of Croome v Tasmania, Croome applied to the High Court of Australia for a ruling as to whether the Tasmanian laws were inconsistent with the federal Human Rights (Sexual Conduct) Act 1994.
 The Tasmanian Government repealed the relevant Criminal Code provisions after failing in its attempts to have the matter struck out.
-In 2009, Croome was named one of the 25 most influential gay Australians by readers of the website samesame.com.au.
+Croome also helped lead the campaigns for Tasmanian anti-discrimination laws, the legal recognition of same-sex relationships and parenting, the expungement of criminal records for those convicted under the state’s former laws against homosexuality and cross-dressing, and self-identification laws for transgender and gender diverse Tasmanians.
+He has given advice and support to a large number of LGBT Tasmanians who have made discrimination and hate speech complaints.